-Personal wellness goals aren’t hard to set.
+Wellness goals aren’t hard to set.
 They are hard to stick to.
 And the conventional approach might limit these goals to your body.
 However, it’s not only important but necessary to approach your wellness from a holistic perspective.

 Good personal wellness goals shall not stay limited to the usual weight loss goals.
 They should include the different components of your wellness.
 When you consider becoming your best version, it should happen in all areas of your life, not collectively but one aspect of self-improvement at a time.

-25 good personal wellness goals you can aim to achieve a better life balance
+Now let’s learn what are the 25 wellness goals you can aim to improve balance in your life:

-1. Become mindful
+1. Wellness Goals: Become Mindful

-2. Stay active
+2. Wellness Goals: Stay Active

 Usually, people aim for a 10,000 daily step count which seems like an ideal option for many.
 You can achieve it by choosing to walk during your lunch break or taking a quick walk in or around the office.
 But if you are a remote worker who spends most of your time indoors like me, it is wise to include morning or evening walks or jogging in your routine.
 You can either invest in a pedometer or download a step-counting app to help you with this.